 Formed from a partnership between the Graduate Student Association, the Office of Graduate Studies, and the Office of Research and Creative Scholarship, the Graduate Research Assistantship (GRA) grant intends is to extend the student’s classroom learning, expose them to current challenges in their discipline, build analytical skills, and provide a meaningful work experience that will also benefit faculty in the development of their research and scholarship agenda.
 Through this program, we also hope to encourage external grant applications that include graduate research assistants.

-Note: Proposals that do not use the attached template or follow the template guidelines will not be reviewed.
+Note: Proposals that do not use the required Google Form application will not be reviewed.

 The application deadline for the FY2023 GRA grant will be on October 20, 2022.